 Senior School Admissions

-The Entrance Assessment for external candidates for entry into Year 7 September 2019 will be held on Thursday 10 January 2019.
+The Entrance Assessment for candidates into entry into Year 7 for September 2023 will be held in January 2023.

 The Offer of a Place

 The offer of a place at the Senior School is at the discretion of the Head of Abbot’s Hill who will take fully into consideration a child’s record at her previous school (where applicable), the recommendations of their Headteacher and the results of the entrance assessment.
 The offer of a place does not depend on the date when a child’s name was registered.